matthew-brett/msc_imaging/matlab_faq_2018.md

 the task.
 In that case, a good solution would be to make sure that the presentation order, for the second presentation, was not the same as the presentation the first time you present that version of the task.

+## Can I use "X" where "X" is a Matlab toolbox

+You can use any Matlab toolbox that is installed by default on the machines in the B24 computer cluster.

+dou should use the specific version installed on the cluster.

+You can't use any toolbox that is not installed on the cluster.

+Specifically, you *can* use *Psychtoolbox*, because it is installed on the cluster.
+The installed version of Psychtoolbox is 3.0.12.

+If you do use Psychtoolbox, please make sure that your experiment does run as you expect, without errors, on the cluster machines.
+It can be difficult to get Psychtoolbox working the same way on different computers, and particularly, on different platforms, such as Windows and Mac.
+We weakly recommend that you do not use Psychtoolbox, for that reason.

+## What should I display between stimuli?

+You can display a blank screen between the stimuli, if you like, or a fixation cross.
+Choose the option that gives the best results in terms of helping the participants concentrate on the task.